Compton Crook Award

-The Compton Crook Award is presented to the best English language first novel of the year in the field of science fiction, fantasy, or horror by the members of the Baltimore Science Fiction Society at their annual science fiction convention, Balticon, held in Baltimore on Memorial Day weekend.
+The Compton Crook Award is presented by the Baltimore Science Fiction Society (BSFS) to the year's best English language debut novel in the science fiction, fantasy, or horror genres, as voted by its members.
+BSFS confers the award at their annual science fiction convention, Balticon, held in Baltimore on Memorial Day weekend.
 The award, also known as the Compton Crook/Stephen Tall Award, has been presented since 1983.
+Compton Crook, who wrote under the name of Stephen Tall, was a long-time Baltimore resident, Towson University professor, and science fiction author who died in 1981.

 The list of eligible books is published in the monthly newsletter so that all club members will have a chance to read and vote.
-The winning author is invited to Balticon (BSFS pays transportation and lodging) for two years, and presented with the cash award of $1,000.
-Compton Crook, who wrote under the name of Stephen Tall, was a long-time Baltimore resident, Towson University professor, and science fiction author who died in 1981.
+The winning author receives a cash award of $1,000 as well as a plaque, and their Balticon attendance is sponsored for two years; in the second year, the author presents the award to their successor.
+The invitation to Balticon is intended in part as a professional networking opportunity for the new author.